 And that's not only okay -- it's necessary, and capitalizing on it helps you win at life.

-Check out Part 4 soon!
-It will be a discussion about being willing to acknowledge, name, and discuss fears.
-As of right now, I believe it will be the final part to the series!
+Check out Part 4, coming Fall 2019!
+It will be a discussion about the nature of fear, and the nature of response to fear.
+As of right now, I believe it will be the final part to the series.
 Thanks for reading!